Ask AI

 The DataFrame was embedded into the asset's metadata with Markdown.
 Any valid Markdown snippet can be stored and rendered in the Dagster UI, including images.
 By embedding a bar chart of the most frequently used words as metadata, you and your team can visualize and analyze the most_frequent_words asset without leaving the Dagster UI.

-Below is code that changes shows how to add an an image of a bar chart in asset metadata.
+Below is code that changes shows how to add an image of a bar chart in asset metadata.
 Replace your most_frequent_words asset with the following:

 @asset(deps=[topstories])